What to know about the train derailment in East Palestine, Ohio

 Since the fire was put out, air monitoring conducted by the EPA has not detected "any levels of health concern" in the area that would be connected to the train derailment, the agency said this week.

-In addition to monitoring the air outdoors, the agency has screened indoor air at more than 450 homes.
+In addition to monitoring the air outdoors, the agency has screened indoor air at nearly 500 homes.
 No detection of vinyl chloride or hydrogen chloride have been identified, the EPA said.

 "The good news is, by the time we were at the decision point for potentially bringing people who had evacuated back into an impacted area, we had on hand air testing that told us that the air really looked pretty much like it did before this event ever happened," said Vanderhoff of the Ohio Department of Health.

-Officials say residents of East Palestine should use bottled water until further testing of drinking water can be completed
+Officials say the municipal water in East Palestine is safe to drink, but those with private wells should use bottled water until further testing can be completed

 Water samples taken last week show "very low levels" of two contaminants -- butyl acrylate and ethyl hexyl acrylate — from the derailment in a creek that runs through East Palestine, the Ohio Environmental Protection Agency reported.
 Additionally, no vinyl chloride was detected in waterways, officials said.

-As of Tuesday, the state was still awaiting the results of tests on municipal water sources in the East Palestine area.
-Until then, officials said residents should consider using bottled water.
+This week, officials announced that tests on municipal water sources in the East Palestine area indicated that the water was safe to drink.

 State and local officials have urged people with private wells to have their water tested.
-This week, the EPA said it had collected samples from 21 wells so far.
+This week, the EPA said samples had been collected from 28 wells so far.

 The release of chemicals caused the deaths of 3,500 fish in the days following the derailment, the Ohio Department of Natural Resources estimated.
 Department officials said there is no evidence of an increase in fish deaths since those early days, and that there are no signs of harm to other types of animals.